ShobhitMaheshwari/angular-seed/README.md

 ```
 app/                    --> all of the source files for the application
+  angular.min.js        --> old version of angular for Webworker bootstrapping
+  angular-route.min.js  --> similarly old version of angular router for Webworker bootstrapping
   app.css               --> default stylesheet
+  d3Basic.js            --> directive for chart
+  I1.json               --> split I dataset into half so as to be able to commit to git.
+(This will be used by webworkers)
+  I2.json               --> (This will be used by webworkers)
+  J.json                --> J dataset (This will be used by webworkers)
+  server.js             --> used to generate I1.json, I2.json, J.json
+  threadpool.js         --> used for threadpool
   components/           --> all app specific modules
     version/              --> version related components
       version.js                 --> version module declaration and basic "version" value service